X-CASH-official/turbotx-backend/README.md

 Note you do not need the blockchain to use this.
 It uses all delegates commands

+You can download the latest release and run it as well as the [frontend](https://github.com/X-CASH-official/turbotx-frontend) locally if you want, or use the [official website](http://162.55.235.87/)

+# How to build from source

 install go
 download the latest go version from https://go.dev/doc/install